Halifax Tides FC

 Halifax Tides FC is a professional women's soccer club based in Halifax, Nova Scotia.
-It will compete in the Northern Super League, in the highest level of the Canadian soccer league system, and is the first and only professional women's soccer club in Atlantic Canada.
+It competes in the Northern Super League, in the highest level of the Canadian soccer league system, and is the first and only professional women's soccer club in Atlantic Canada.
 The club's colours are ocean cyan, granite purple, and moonlight grey, and secondary colours, storm purple, night sky.
 Its crest references the saltire of the flag of Nova Scotia, with the crashing tides, and the badge takes a ship shape to represent it's port city.
 The Tides play their home games at the Wanderers Grounds in downtown Halifax.

 History

 After discussions between a consortium of Halifax businesspeople and the Northern Super League – which was then provisionally known as Project 8 – began in late 2023, the club was first incorporated as Atlantic Women's FC Limited in early 2024, as one of the league's six founding franchises.
 Its status as a member of the league was publicly announced by the league in April, becoming its fourth member after Vancouver, the Calgary Wild, and AFC Toronto.
-The club's branding was unveiled through an event in downtown Halifax celebrating the club's "launch" on 13 June.
+The club's branding was unveiled through an event in downtown Halifax celebrating the club's "launch" on June 13, 2024.